victoradepoju/Jhipster-microservices/README.md

 ./mvnw
 ```

-You should have something similar to the image below:
+After running, you should have something similar to the image below:

 ![Screenshot (234)](https://github.com/user-attachments/assets/ff3b3b1c-b09f-4607-827b-acf3824754a0)